• Skip to primary navigation

 • Green chillies - I just used finely chopped for mild spice.
 You can skip if you want mild roti.

-• Curry leaves - I added for aroma and flavor.
-You can skip if not available, roti still tasty.
+• Curry leaves - I added for fresh aroma and flavour.
+You can skip if not available, roti still tastes good.

-• Oil - I added for toasting the roti and greasing hands, you can use any oil of your choice.
+• Oil - I added for toasting the roti and greasing butter paper, you can use any oil of your choice.

 Similar Recipes